Get help with bills in Wayne County and Detroit Michigan.

 Locate financial help in Detroit as well as Wayne County.
-There are places that help with housing costs (rent, mortgages, or utilities) or that give out free stuff.
-There is food, clothes including winter attire, gas vouchers and much more.
+There are places that help with housing costs (rent, mortgages, or utilities) or that give out items to the low-income.
+It is possible to get gas vouchers for a job, a box of food and much more.
 Programs are focused on seniors, disabled, or low income households.
-Find how to get financial assistance near where you live in Detroit as well as Wayne County.
+Find how to get financial assistance near where you live in Detroit as well as across Wayne County.

 A wide range of resources are offered.
-There is everything from free vouchers for low income families or people with no money in Detroit MI (including furniture, school supplies, Christmas toys and more) to emergency financial assistance to stop an eviction or utility disconnection.
+There is everything from free vouchers for low income families or people with little to no money in Detroit MI (including furniture, educational supplies, and more) to emergency financial assistance to stop an eviction or utility disconnection.
 There are even free home repair interest free loans and grants in Wayne County.
 Find these and other resources below.

-Rent, utility and financial assistance or free stuff n Wayne County MI
+Rent, utility bill and emergency financial assistance in Wayne County MI

-The Wayne Metropolitan Community Action Agency provides a wide range of programs and services to low-income persons in Wayne County.
+The Wayne Metropolitan Community Action Agency provides a wide range of financial assistance programs and social services to low-income persons in Wayne County.
 The agency does not cover the metro Detroit area.
-Some of those financial assistance programs, as well as contact information, are listed below.
+Some of those programs, as well as contact information, are listed below.

 - General emergency and crisis assistance may be offered in the form of grants, loans, or “free stuff”.
 This program will identify the needs of low income families in Wayne County and provide them help.
 This can include clothing, food, bus passes and other supportive services, including for DDOT.

 - Weatherization Program will help with minor home repairs for energy conservation measures.
 It focused on older homes in which utility bills can be reduced from repairs such as new windows, insulation, caulking and more.
-It was designed to strengthen and revitalize Wayne County residential neighborhoods through the renovation of low to moderate income, owner occupied homes throughout the area.
+It was designed to strengthen and revitalize Wayne County residential neighborhoods through the renovation of low to moderate income, owner occupied homes.
 More on free home repair grants.

 - Wayne Metro's employment & free career training programs are for the unemployed or people seeking new skills.
 They offer computer training, work experience programs, information on job fairs, and more.